Managers, Firefighters, Exiles and the Self – Introduction to the different parts and aspects of our system in IFS

 Why Understanding Parts Matters

 When we understand the roles and intentions of our parts, it becomes easier to approach them with compassion rather than judgment.
 Each part is trying to protect us in the only way it knows how.
 By connecting with parts from our Self, we can help these parts find new, healthier ways of supporting us.
+To explore how IFS therapy can support you personally, learn more here.

 Sanni Kujala